learn-academy-2023-echo/treasure-hunt-megandee/README.md

     -updted value of square at specific index to be tree emoji

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+    - branch: treasure-bomb
+    - made new state value for treasure and bomb

 - As a user, I can click on a “Play Again” button that will restart the game.